occamist/keyboard-app/README.md

 ### Getting Started

-Grab the app from latest releases [here](https://github.com/occamist/keyboard-app/releases)
+Grab the app from [the latest releases](https://github.com/occamist/keyboard-app/releases)

-Or build locally
+Or build locally from the source

 ```shell
 git clone https://github.com/occamist/keyboard-app
 pnpm install && pnpm tauri build
 ```

-Or install via the provided script (Linux only)
+Or build and install as a Desktop app (Linux only)

 ```shell
 git clone https://github.com/occamist/keyboard-app && cd keyboard-app